 - On the MDM server, click Admin tab

 - Under Security Settings, click Import SSL Certificates

-- Browse to upload the certificate that you have received from the vendor (CA).
-The certificate will be .crt format for SSL and in .pfx format for PFX certificates
+- Browse to upload the certificate that you have received from the CA. The certificate will be available in .crt format for SSL and in .pfx format for PFX certificates

 - If you upload a .crt file, then you will be prompted to upload the server.key file.
 After uploading the sever.key, you will be prompted to upload the intermediate certificate.
 If you choose Automatic, then the intermediate certificate will be detected automatically.
-However when the intermediate certificate is detected automatically , only one certificate will be detected.
-If you wanted to use your own intermediate certificate, or upload more than one intermediate certificate, then you need to choose Manual, and upload them manually.
+However when the intermediate certificate is detected automatically, only one certificate will be detected.
+If you wanted to use your own intermediate certificate, or upload more than one intermediate certificate, then you need to select Manual, and manually upload the certificates.

 - If you choose to upload a .pfx file, then you will be prompted to enter the password provided by the vendor.